Unsupervised Cross-lingual Adaptation for Sequence Tagging and Beyond: Experiments

 \subsubsection{Zero-shot or Using Translation?}

 According to the results on the NER and ABSA tasks, \textbf{\textsc{Zero-Shot}} without any guidance in the target language outperforms \textbf{\textsc{To}} on the majority of language pairs.
-Compared to \textbf{\textsc{Mtl}} and \textbf{\textsc{Mtl-Joint}}, \textbf{\textsc{Zero-Shot}} obtains comparable or even better averaged $\textsc{F}_1$ score.
+Compared to \textbf{\textsc{Mtl}}, \textbf{\textsc{Zero-Shot}} obtains comparable or even better averaged $\textsc{F}_1$ score.
 Such findings are contrary to those from cross-lingual sequence (or sequence pair) classification tasks.
 We attribute this to the lower tolerance of NER model and ABSA model to the translation errors.
-More specifically, the issues of under-translation and mis-translation have the tendency to hinder the recognition of aspects and entity mentions while the yielding side-effect on sequence or sequence pair classification is less severe.
+More specifically, the issues of under-translation and mis-translation have the tendency to lose the expected translations of the aspect/entity mention, which will hinder the label projection for these two tasks requiring the token-level labels.
+While the yielding side-effect on the sequence-level tasks is less severe.
 Besides, the translation-based approaches on sequence tagging rely on unsupervised aligners to produce alignment links, which may introduce additional noises, even using our proposed span-to-span projection.

 It is notable that the translation-based \textbf{\textsc{To}} and \textbf{\textsc{Mtl}} are still superior to \textbf{\textsc{Zero-Shot}} on the SRL task.
 The probable reason is that the lexical transfer in \textbf{\textsc{Zero-Shot}} is insufficient for discovering the internal structure of sentence.
 At the same time, the translation-based counterparts can implicitly generate the predicate-argument dependencies in the translated text via the projection of semantic role labels, which directly helps the learning of semantic roles in the target language.